Yxn16a/MYSQL_Learning_Notes/README.md

 # MYSQL_Learning_Notes
-This repository contains mysql notes that I took while learning sql.
+This repository contains notes that I took while learning sql. please comment or change to make this look better!